|Presented by||Syracuse University's School of Information Studies|

 Video games have the potential to do more than entertain.
 Citizen Sort is taking advantage of this potential by designing video games that make doing science fun.

 Citizen Sort is a research project at the School of Information Studies at Syracuse University in New York.
-Students from Syracuse University drew, colored, programmed and coded two unique citizen science video games.
-They are Forgotten Island and Happy Match.
+Students from Syracuse University drew, colored, programmed and coded three unique citizen science games.
+They are Forgotten Island, Happy Match, and Living Links.

 Happy Match is a twist on the classic matching game.
 Players will classify photos of animal, plant and insect species that scientists took live in the field.
 Each round of the game has a different question and players will drag the animal, plant or insect photo into one of the photo answers along the bottom.
 Scientists wrote the questions in Happy Match based on information they want to know.
 By classifying the photos, you'll these help scientists as they study the natural world.